Serie D defines all 16 classified in the round of 16; see clashes | Brazilian series d

-There are only 16 teams left in Series D. With the second phase over, the competitions for the round of 16 of the competition are set and the race for the four places in the Series C is still disputed by clubs from 15 states (only Espirito Santo has two representatives), from four of the five regions of the country (only the Midwest has no representatives).
+There are only 16 teams left in the D Series.
+With the second phase over, the competition’s round of 16 clashes are set and the race for the four places in the Series C is still disputed by clubs from 15 states (only Espirito Santo has two representatives), from four of the five regions of the country (only the Midwest has no representatives).
 Six of those classified needed the penalty shootout to advance.

 - Check the complete D-Series keying